yasi137813/SWE-PolyBench/README.md

 The instance level results of each instance will be stored in `--result-path`.
 Instance level results include the list of passing tests and failing tests.
 The combined result will be outputted in the root directory `./result.json` file.
 In the terminal, the pass rate alongside the total number of "resolved" instances will also be printed.

-The test run logs of each instance will also be stored in `./run_logs_{language}` direcotry.
+The test run logs of each instance will also be stored in `./run_logs_{language}` directory.
 The raw output from the test run can be found here.

 ## Run time
 If you are building all images and they are not available locally, then please expect a long running time.
 As we use instance specific docker image, they take some time to build.
 If you have storage, please do not set `delete-image`.
 This will reduce the runtime drastically the next time you run.